aqrate-biz/languagecheck-api/docs/api-keys.md

 ## Troubleshooting

-- If you do not see **Developer**, check your plan and account role.
+- If you do not see **Developers** page, check your plan and account role.
-- If key creation is blocked in Team Enterprise, ask a team admin to grant the required permission.
 - If a key is lost, generate a new one; the original cannot be displayed again.